cric96/experiment-2020-jsan-collective-autonomy/README.md

 ### Main source files

-- `src/main/scala/it/unibo/casestudy/WildlifeMonitoring.scala`: contains the implementation of the tuple operations as ScaFi aggregate processes
-- `src/main/scala/it/unibo/casestudy/SpatialTuplesStorm.scala`: contains the program played by the nodes in the correctness simulation described by file `src/main/yaml/wildlife-monitoring-mutable.yaml`
+- `src/main/scala/it/unibo/casestudy/SpatialTuplesStorm.scala`: contains the program played by the nodes in the wildlife monitoring simulation described by file `src/main/yaml/wildlife-monitoring-mutable.yaml`

 ## Simulations about collective behaviour